How to use menstrual cup

 1. Wash your hands!

 2. Gently pinch the base of your cup to release the seal.
+Then, hold the base and pull your cup out slowly.

-3. Hold the base and pull your cup out slowly.
+3. Stems work only to assist the removal.
 DO NOT pull only the stem to avoid spilling and hurting your vagina.

 PM us if you need help!